Deploying images

 - Boot the target from the ImageForge USB, choose

 deploy, pick an image from the library (searchable, grouped by category). - Pick a deployment profile — or none for an unchanged image.
+ImageForge validates its credentials and resolves the exact computer name before showing the erase confirmation.

-- Confirm the target disk, type
+- Confirm the target disk: type

-ERASE. - The client partitions UEFI/GPT, downloads the image with live rate/ETA, and verifies its SHA-256 against the catalog before applying — a corrupted or tampered download never reaches a disk.
+ERASE, then re-enter the disk number as a second, final confirmation. - The client partitions UEFI/GPT, downloads the image with live rate/ETA, and verifies its SHA-256 against the catalog before applying — a corrupted or tampered download never reaches a disk.

 - DISM applies the image; matching driver packs inject; the profile applies (name, domain join, first-boot script); boot files are written.